RNAclub/rnaclub.github.io/_pages/events.md

   <div class="details">
     <div>
       <h1 id="time1">Chun Kit KWOK - Identification, characterization and targeting of RNA G-quadruplex structures </h1>
-      <p id="p1">On June 16, 2023, Professor Chun Kit KWOK to give an online academic report "Identification, characterization and targeting of RNA G-quadruplex structures".
-Professor Chun Kit KWOK is an associate professor in the Department of Chemistry, City University of Hong Kong.
-He has long been engaged in nucleic acid chemistry and biology research.<a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20230616_Chun_Kitkwok.html">(More...) </a></p>
+      <p id="p1">RNA G-quadruplexes (rG4s) have key roles in almost every biological process, including but not limited to transcription, RNA processing, and translation.
+In this invited talk, we will highlight RNA G-quadruplexes examples we found in the coding and non-coding RNAs and showcase their protein interacting partners and diverse functions in mammalian Besides understanding their regulatory roles in fundamental<a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20230616_Chun_Kitkwok.html">(More...) </a></p>
     </div>
   </div>
 </div>